Self-Host Mastodon with Docker Compose

 Requirements

-A small instance to support up to 10 users requires at least:
+A small instance to support up to 10 users requires around:

 2 CPUs